 |

-It always bugged me that the Cooper Cobra 275/60-15s looked too small, and even as the plans were to use widened steelies, the chance to buy four good looking slot mags was jumped upon.
+The Cooper Cobra 275/60-15" looked too small from the get go, and even as the plan was to use widened steelies, the chance to buy four good looking slot mags was jumped upon.
 New, bigger tires were ordered for the new rims. and here's a comparison.
 The new ones are significantly bigger.
-(285/70-15) (November 2022) |
+(285/70-15") (November 2022) |

 |